 We spend quite a bit of time reflecting, unlearning, feeling and sharing with each other.
 In a world that survives on fast-paced life and toxic competition, we try to celebrate wellbeing, slow-pace, transparent communication, care and supporting each other be a better version of ourselves.
 In the process, we try to create and hold space for each other that feels safe, nurturing, liberating and meaningful.

 Aneeqa Khalid is a mental health social worker from Kashmir and her work focuses on mental advocacy, awareness, and its intersection with human rights.
-She is a part of the Mental Health Advocacy Project at ICPP.
-Her experience centers around working with youth, children, and women, addressing their unique mental health needs, and promot
+She is the Project Lead for the Mental Health Advocacy intiative at ICPP.
+Her experience centers around working with youth, children, and women, addressing their unique mental health need

 Aneeqa Khalid is a mental health social worker from Kashmir and her work focuses on mental advocacy, awareness, and its intersection with human rights.
-She is a part of the Mental Health Advocacy Project at ICPP.
+She is the Project Lead for the Mental Health Advocacy intiative at ICPP.
 Her experience centers around working with youth, children, and women, addressing their unique mental health needs, and promoting a supportive environment for growth and healing.
 Moreover, she has facilitated impactful sessions and has designed training/ workshops in schools, NGOs, and colleges sharing knowledge and tools for enhancing their mental well-being.
 In addition to advocacy, she has actively contributed to community mental health programs and engaged in teaching, research, and counseling honing her skills in providing guidance and support to the community.

-Akhil Wazir is pursuing a Bachelor’s degree in Psychology, and has been working with the Center for over two years.
-He oversees various aspects of all our initiatives, such as managing logistics, networking with professionals, and facilitating conversations.
-A firm believer that mental health is located within a socio-cultural and political context, his work is informed by a relational and intersectional-feminist lens.
-His current area of interest lies at the nexus of mental health, and gender and sexuality.
-At the Center, he has initiated conversations and collaboratively set up educational sessions on the experience of gender and sexual marginalization and queer-affirmative practices.
+Akhil Wazir is pursuing a Bachelor’s degree in Psychology and has been working with ICPP for over three years.
+In addition to serving as the project coordinator for Mental Health Dialogue and Ath Wath, he provides logistical support, helps facilitate conversations, and networks with professionals.
+He firmly believes that mental health is situated within a socio-cultural and political context, and attempts to bring an ecological and intersectional feminist lens to his work.
+At the Center, he has initiated conversations and collaboratively organized educational sessions on the experiences of gender and sexual marginalization, and queer-affirmative practices.
 When not actively engaged in a project, he may be found reading or drifting off into utopian daydreams.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.